Jags send Ramsey to Rams for two 1st-rounders

 Ramsey played against Tennessee the following Thursday but did not practice on the ensuing Monday because of an illness.
 He also missed that Wednesday's practice with a back injury.
 Marrone said he didn't know when Ramsey suffered the injury, but three hours later the team released a statement saying Ramsey actually did report back soreness to the team's medical staff during the fourth quarter of the game against the Titans.

-Later that day the team announced that Ramsey would return to his hometown for the impending birth of his second child.
+Later that day, the team announced that Ramsey would return to Nashville, Tennessee, for the impending birth of his second child.

+Ramsey turns 25 on Oct.
+24. Per Elias Sports Bureau, he becomes just the second non-special teams player to make first-team All-Pro (2017) and then play for a different team before turning 25.
+Jerome Bettis was traded from the Rams to the Steelers at age 24.

-The 24-year-old Ramsey is in the fourth season of his five-year rookie deal.
-He arrived at training camp in July in an armored bank truck, undoubtedly a not-so-subtle move in search of a raise.
+Ramsey is in the fourth season of his five-year rookie deal; he is set to make $13.7 million in 2020.
+He arrived at training camp in July in an armored bank truck, undoubtedly a not-so-subtle indication he was in search of a raise.

-A source told ESPN's Adam Schefter that the Rams and Ramsey do not have any type of new deal in place, and that the cornerback in not in a rush to get one done.
+A source told ESPN's Adam Schefter that the Rams and Ramsey do not have any type of new deal in place and that the cornerback is not in a rush to get one done.

 After the deal, the Rams moved from 60-1 to 50-1 to win the Super Bowl and 25-1 to 20-1 to win the NFC at Caesars Sportsbook.